mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 Here we are using one of the free Hugging Face APIs.
 At the end of this chapter we will use an alternative sentence embedding model that you can easily run on your laptop.

-### Summarizing Text Using a Pre-trained Hugging Face Model on Your Laptiop
+### Summarizing Text Using a Pre-trained Hugging Face Model on Your Laptop

 For most Hugging Face pre-trained models you can either use them running on Hugging Face servers via an API call or use the **transformers** library to download and run the model on your laptop.
 The downloaded model and associated files are a little less than two gigabytes of data.
 Once a model is downloaded to **~/.cache/huggingface** on your local filesystem you can use the model again without re-downloading it.